citp/privacy-policy-historical/v/vt/vtc/vtc.com.md

 Persons who supply us with their telephone numbers on-line will only receive telephone contact from us with information regarding orders they have placed on-line.

 Please provide us with your name and phone number.
-We will be sure your name is removed from the list we share with other organizations
+We will be sure your name is removed from the list we share with other organizations.

 With respect to Ad Servers: We do not partner with or have special relationships with any ad server companies.